digipost/digipost-api-client-dotnet/docs/_v14_0/2_send_messages.md

 If the user does not register for a Digipost account within the defined deadline, the document will be either delivered as physical mail or not at all.
 Be aware that using `PersonalIdentificationNumber` is required as Recipient to be able to deliver the document to the correct person.

-It is important to include the country code, starting with a plus sign, in the recipient's phone number.
+The phone number provided SHOULD include the country code (i.e. +47).
+If the phone number does not start with either `"+"`, `"00"` or `"011"`, we will prepend `"+47"` if and only if the phone number string is 8 characters long.
+If this is not the case, the request is rejected.

 In the following the document will be delivered as physical mail by Digipost if the recipient has not registered for a Digipost account by the defined deadline: